tremc/tremc/README.md

-This is the python3 fork of https://github.com/fagga/transmission-remote-cli

 ## About

 A console client for the BitTorrent client [Transmission](http://www.transmissionbt.com/ "Transmission Homepage").

+`tremc` is the python3 fork of [transmission-remote-cli](https://github.com/fagga/transmission-remote-cli).

 ## Requirements